orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     ebuild ecosystem so that Linux doesn't suck.
 In other words, you may package optional features you like but skip over things you don't want.
 The unpackaged dependencies should have a TODO list within the ebuild of packages that are missing in the ebuild ecosystem.
+Incomplete dependencies relates to the package default USE flag features breaking also.
   - You must edit profile/package.use.force or profile/package.use.mask to hard
     mask the feature or force the alternative if it breaks something or has a serious security issue.